omeka/omeka-s-enduser/docs/modules/dspaceconnector.md

 If the information above has been correctly entered, you will proceed to the DSpace Connector Import Options page.
 This has three tabs.

 ### Basic Import Settings
-This tab has three options:
+This tab has five options:

 * *Import files into Omeka S*: click this checkbox to import files in addition to metadata.
 * *Item Set*: select an item set from the dropdown into which to import the items, or create a new item set named for the imported Dspace Collection.
+* *Sites:* add the imported items to the specified site or sites.
+Global and user-specific default sites will be preselected here.
 * *Ignored Fields*: DSpace metadata fields to ignore on import, separated by commas.
 * *Comment*: for any comments you have.